Optimization Prime: Is It Time to Update Your Salesforce Instance?

 A common complaint among Salesforce users is that reports have stopped working.
 While there are a couple of reasons why your reports may have self-destructed, one possible reason is that you’ve been running the same report for years.
 It’s possible that field pollution has crept in or poor initial design has resulted in broken reports.
 If your admin has had the chance to look at your reports but would need to rework a bunch of workflows or triggers to make them run again, it’s an indication you need to go into your instance and retool.

 One of the many benefits of being a Salesforce user is the thousands of apps on the App Exchange.
 The fact that Salesforce has an open API means other applications can latch onto your central database and do everything from generate a quote of the day to send surveys.
 Like the apps for your smartphone, when your operating system upgrades, your apps may be affected (field pollution can also corrupt your app syncs).
 Sometimes apps that worked the day before you upgraded are now no more useful than a floppy disc.
 Obsolescence is part of technology getting better.
 In order for all your apps to remain relevant, they have to continually upgrade to remain synced with your CRM.

 We’re all guilty of putting off basic maintenance issues.
 Whether it’s replacing air filters, mowing the lawn, or updating the prescription on your glasses, optimizing systems can often feel like a chore or worse yet--a painful reminder of passing time.
 But revamping your Salesforce instance pays dividends when you consider the collateral loss your organization is likely experiencing from broken reports, workflows, triggers, and apps.

-Want to read more about optimizations?
-View more curated optimization content here.
+Want to learn more about optimizations?
+Download our Optimization Guide here.